 The Library Bar & Cigar Lounge

 The Cigar Bar and Lounge is an elegant and classic place to relax after a long day of exploring.
 Located in the Four Seasons, the lounge offers an extensive wine and cocktail menu, as well as a large selection of Cuban cigars.
 This is a perfect alternative for those who do not want a nightclub or busy “pub” feel—you’ll also really enjoy the pianist who performs in the background.
 The service is fantastic, and the attention to cleanliness is impeccable (which is important since it’s a cigar lounge as well).
 And the best part?
 You get a spectacular view overlooking the sea.

 Khor Al Udeid

 Doha is a young yet magnificent city with a booming economy.
-It’s a destination that has become popular over the years, and continues to welcome more into its oasis.
-Albiet being a bit less busier than its neighbouring Middle Eastern cities, you can find copious amounts of activities to keep you entertained, day and night.
+It’s a destination that has become popular over the years and continues to welcome more into its oasis.
+Albeit being a bit less busy than its neighboring Middle Eastern cities, you can find copious amounts of activities to keep you entertained, day and night.
 Step into the past in the city’s most labyrinthine souq, cool down at the Museum of Islamic Art, drink a glass of fine wine or gin at The Library and Cigar Lounge, or take yourself on an Arabian adventure in the desert—regardless of where you go or what you do, Doha will keep surprising you.

 If this or any other destinations speak to you, we’d love to help you get there in comfort and put some savings in your pocket.
 Submit a flight request or contact your agent and we’ll find the best dates to travel there!